LeonardoDeFaveri/StandardLibrary/README.md

 Output:

--string: the string is printed to the scree
+-string: the string is printed to the screen (Standard Output)

 ------------------------------------------------------------------------------------------------------------------
-printLine

-This macro prints a string to the Standard Output and creates a new line.
+printLine prints a string to the Standard Output and creates a new line.

 Parameters: